Capta1nRaj/mail-passify/README.md

 # What Is Mail-Passify?

-**Note:-** Please refer to the documentation on my GitHub repository in case I missed mentioning something here.
-Documentation for [v2.0.0]()
+**Note:-** Please refer to the documentation on my GitHub repository in case I missed or inaccurately mentioned something here.
+Documentation for [v2.0.0](https://github.com/Capta1nRaj/mail-passify/tree/v2.0.0)

 ## Demo Link:-

-To test a demo before using in your main project, visit here and read the README before starting:- [https://github.com/Capta1nRaj/mail-passify-demo](https://github.com/Capta1nRaj/mail-passify-demo)
+To test a demo before using in your main project, visit here and read the README before starting:- [https://github.com/Capta1nRaj/mail-passify-demo/tree/v2.0.0](https://github.com/Capta1nRaj/mail-passify-demo/tree/v2.0.0)

 ## # Overview